manuel-russello/ICp-banking-microservices/README.md

 # Step 1 - Discover and locally run the banking application

+The objective is to discover the banking application located in the *banking-application* folder.
+This application is a NodeJS application.
+It will be locally tested before packaging it into a Docker image for IBM Cloud private.

 ## Part 1 - Discover the banking application

 1. Clone your GitHub repository: